 Such subtleties are different for everyone.
 Some guys have to be more aggressive, others got to be less aggressive.
 It’s also different for different girls you approach.
 Girls who are more shy are going to be a lot more taken a back from girls who gets approached regularly.

-I’ve lived here for 25 years of my life.
+I’ve lived here for most of my life.
 I’m pretty sure I can give a well informed insight into this.
-She’s going to be dumbfounded that you approached her, and she’s going to freeze up.
+She’s going to be dumbfounded that you approached her and she’s going to freeze up.

-How to Get Her Number
+Step 5: How to Get Her Number

 “You’re nice to talk to, let’s grab coffee some day.”

 When she agrees, then ask for her number.
 There’s no perfect line to ask for her number.
 Just say:

 If she says no, then it’s alright as well.
 Just wish her well and move on.
 Rejection is part of the game.